hyperb1iss/droidmind/docs/quickstart.md

     1. Ensure your project has a `.cursor/mcp.json` file with the DroidMind configuration shown in Step 1.
     2. Restart Cursor or open a new project window.
-    3. Cursor should automatically use `uvx` to run DroidMind when you invoke a command that would use DroidMind's tools.
+    3. Cursor will automatically start DroidMind on startup, making its tools immediately available.

   - **Claude Desktop**:
     1. Open Claude Desktop settings (from the main application menu).
     2. Go to `Developer` settings.
     3. Click `Edit Config` to open `claude_desktop_config.json`.
-    4. Add or modify the `mcpServers` section similar to the example in Step 1.
+    4. Add or modify the `mcpServers` section similar to the example below.
 Claude Desktop is designed to launch MCP servers itself.
        ```json
        {
          "mcpServers": {
-           "droidmind_via_uvx": {
+           "droidmind": {
-             // You can name this entry as you like
              "command": "uvx",
              "args": [
                "--from",
                "git+https://github.com/hyperb1iss/droidmind",
                "droidmind",
                "--transport",
-               "sse", // Claude Desktop typically uses SSE
+               "stdio" // Default and preferred for Claude Desktop
-               "--host",
-               "localhost",
-               "--port",
-               "4256" // Or another free port
              ]
              // Add "workingDirectory": "/path/to/your/droidmind/project" if needed
              // Add "env": { ... } if DroidMind needs specific environment variables